Timeline of the Tigray war (July 2021–November 2022): 30 September

 Amid UN concerns about a blockade of aid deliveries to Tigray, the Ethiopian government expelled 7 top UN officials, reportedly because of "meddling" in its internal affairs, giving the officials 72 hours to leave the country.

 October 2021

 Early October

 An intensive air campaign began against TDF positions in North Wollo by the Ethiopian Air Force.

+4 October

+Abiy is sworn in for a new term amid the ongoing Tigray war.

+11 October

+Ethiopian forces launch a new ground and air offensives to dislodge Tigray forces from Amhara and Afar.

 18 October

 The Ethiopian Air Force killed three civilians in Mekelle.
 That day, Tigray forces reported airstrikes in Mekelle, which were first denied, later admitted by the Ethiopian government.

 20 October

 The Ethiopian Air Force carried out a second series of airstrikes targeting inhabited areas of Mekelle city, and also on the small town of Agbe.
 A large enterprise, Mesfin Industrial Engineering, was also targeted, and one of its engineers got killed.

 21 and 22 October

 Airstrikes continued on 21 and 22 October; the latter was nearby Mekelle University main campus, and Mekelle Airport and coincided with the landing time of a UN humanitarian flight.
 As a consequence, the UN cancelled further humanitarian flights to Mekelle.